As a health or social care professional, carers' needs are an integral part of your work.

 - carers will be supported to stay mentally and physically well and treated with dignity

-- children and young people will be protected from inappropriate caring and have the support they need to learn, develop and thrive, to enjoy positive childhoods and to achieve all the Every Child Matters outcomes
+- children and young people will be protected from inappropriate caring and have the support they need to learn, develop and thrive and to enjoy positive childhoods

 Carers have a legal right to have their needs assessed by their local authority if they provide regular and substantial care.
 By law, local authorities and NHS organisations must also work together to make sure that support for carers is delivered in a coordinated way.
 See carers’ rights for more information.